connectrpc/connect-swift/README.md

 ## Example Apps

-We have example apps in this repository that demonstrate:
+Example apps are available in the [`ConnectExamples`](./ConnectExamples) directory and can be opened and built using Xcode.
+They demonstrate:

 - Using streaming APIs
 - Integrating with Swift Package Manager
 - Integrating with CocoaPods
 - Using the [Connect protocol][connect-protocol]
 - Using the [gRPC-Web protocol][grpc-web-protocol]

-Example apps are available in the [`ConnectExamples`](./ConnectExamples) directory and can be opened and built using Xcode.

 ## Contributing